cse4208-wustl/studio10/README.md

    The repo already includes a starter `studio10.cpp` and a `Makefile`.
 Update them as needed so the repo builds an executable named `studio10`.

-   We will define a class that imitates the shared_ptr class.
    Add a header file and source file for this class that has:

    - a `static` member variable of type `size_t` initialized to `0` that tracks how many objects of the class have been constructed
    - a non-static member variable of type `size_t` that will be used as a numeric identifier for this object.